intaxwashere/intaxwashere.github.io/_posts/2023-08-21-blueprint-access.md

 Hello people! 😊

 Today I want to explain a way to interact with Blueprint properties from C++.
+But before starting, thanks a lot to [Dieter](https://tackytortoise.github.io/) for fixing grammar errors in this article.

 If you're trying to do this, you're either: